Swasth-Apps/swasth.co/src/pages/blog/does-dbt-work-for-depression.md

 ---
 <!--StartFragment-->

-Odds are, you've known about[Dialectical Behavior Therapy (DBT)](https://www.swasth.co/blog/what-is-dialectical-behavior-therapy/).
+Odds are, you've heard about [Dialectical Behavior Therapy (DBT)](https://www.swasth.co/blog/what-is-dialectical-behavior-therapy/).
 In mental wellness, DBT has been increasingly getting popular over the years because of its result-oriented approach and time-saving skill-sets.
 Regardless of whether you originally found out about it from a companion, relative, an advisor or specialist, or even Selena Gomez, there's a motivation behind why specialists are grasping this evidence-based treatment methodology and are accepting specialty certifications to practiceDBT.

-In any case, on the off chance that you've done any examination in endeavors to discovertreatment for depression, you may have read that Dialectical Behavior Therapy was first evolved to treat Borderline Personality Disorder.
+In any case, on the off chance that you've done any examination in endeavors to discover treatment for depression, you may have read that Dialectical Behavior Therapy was first evolved to treat Borderline Personality Disorder.
 So, does DBT really work forDepression?
-Well, the fact is when Dialectical Behavior Therapy (DBT) was produced for treating Borderline Personality Disorder (BPD), it was additionally discovered to be a successfultreatment for depressionand other mental health concerns.
+Well, the fact is when Dialectical Behavior Therapy (DBT) was produced for treating Borderline Personality Disorder (BPD), it was additionally discovered to be a successful treatment for depression and other mental health concerns.

-A 2017 report distributed in the American Journal of Geriatric Psychiatry found that[71 percent](https://www.sciencedirect.com/science/article/pii/S106474811261238X?via%3Dihub)of study members who received Dialectical Behavior Therapy as atreatment for Depressionwas reported to be liberated from their depressive symptoms by the end of the research.Scientists picked two of the five modalities ordinarily utilized inDialectical Behavior Therapyto treatDepression: DBT skills group and crisis coaching.
+A 2017 report distributed in the American Journal of Geriatric Psychiatry found that [71 percent](https://www.sciencedirect.com/science/article/pii/S106474811261238X?via%3Dihub) of study members who received Dialectical Behavior Therapy as a treatment for Depression was reported to be liberated from their depressive symptoms by the end of the research.Scientists picked two of the five modalities ordinarily utilized inDialectical Behavior Therapy to treatDepression: DBT skills group and crisis coaching.
 Their objective was to provide the participants with new abilities to help deal with their negative feelings and life issues, particularly during a crisis.
 These abilities can be particularly valuable when managing the negative emotions that you experience when discouraged.

 <!--StartFragment-->

 ## Depressive Symptoms treated by DBT

 Dialectical Behavior Therapy has demonstrated to be successful for treating a significant number of the depressive symptoms, including the following:

 * Trouble in focusing, thinking, or recalling
 * Persistent bitterness or disturbance